faukah/dix/README.md

 A tool to diff any Nix related thing.

-Currently only supports system closures.
+Currently only supports closures (a derivation graph, such as a system build or package).

 ## Usage